 - Capacity: Existing shared paths will be widened to at least 3m where possible, allowing a higher capacity of users.
 New shared paths will also be built to this width.
 This does not include the width of any verges for equestrian users.
-A 4m wide path with segregated walk and cycle markings may be required in vicinity of the A505 Bridge at Royston. - Ability to unlock growth: The greenway is not, in itself, anticipated as 'unlocking' any individual growth sites.
-However, it should be seen as part of the overall package of transport measures necessary to deliver sustainable growth in Greater Cambridge, as described in the strategic case within the POC. - Ease of interchange with public transport: The greenway directly improves active travel access to Foxton, Shepreth and Meldreth stations from the villages they serve along the corridor.
+A 4m wide path with segregated walk and cycle markings may be required in vicinity of the A505 Bridge at Royston should that structure be forthcoming. - Ability to unlock growth: The greenway is not, in itself, anticipated as 'unlocking' any individual growth sites.
+However, it should be seen as part of the overall package of transport measures necessary to deliver sustainable growth in Greater Cambridge, particularly at Melbourn Science Park, as described in the strategic case within the POC. - Ease of interchange with public transport: The greenway directly improves active travel access to Foxton, Shepreth and Meldreth stations from the villages they serve along the corridor.
 It also improves active travel access from the corridor to Cambridge station and the future Cambridge South station, via the existing guided busway cycle path.
 The greenway also connects with the existing Trumpington park-and-ride and the proposed Cambridge South-West Travel Hub and Foxton Rural Travel Hub.